 A long line of intimidating foes rose to challenge Hulk Hogan, only to be struck down by the seemingly invincible legend.
 Then there are a select few rivals, such as “Rowdy” Roddy Piper, who remained constant thorns in the mighty champion’s side.

 Nevertheless, these antagonists helped to sustain and grow Hulkamania.
 However, one heel can claim to be the one who kicked-started the phenomenon.

-The Iron Sheik was the ideal foil to launch a wrestling storyline into something far bigger.
+The late-great Iron Sheik was the ideal foil to launch a wrestling storyline into something far bigger.

 Why Hulkamania Ran Wild

 The ’80s were unforgettable, and a huge part of it was the WWF Rock ‘n’ Wrestling era.
 Hulkamania was born, and we watched with awe and wonder.

 Coming of age in the 1980s, several developments defined the era, including MTV, animated series such as G.I.
 Joe, Reaganomics, and Hulkamania.
 The latter was particularly influential for many of us as we believed that evil could always be overcome because Hulk Hogan did just that in the squared circle.